-No investment was identified as having a critical and poorly managed impact in any of the considered principal adverse impacts areas.
-As a result of such screening, the Investment Manager did not invest in certain companies and issuers.
+No investment was identified as having a critical and poorly managed impact in any of the principal adverse impact areas considered.

 What were the top investments of this financial product?

 The top investments of the Sub-Fund are detailed below: